rubymonsters/ruby-for-beginners/source/08-built_in_classes.md

 As mentioned before, Ruby comes with lots of things already baked in, and provides you with tons of tools to use and hit the road running.

-We'll start by looking at some of the most common data types in Ruby.
-Data types are "things" that are mainly used to represent data, such as numbers, text, and other values.
+We'll look at some of the most common data types in Ruby.
+Data types are types of "things" that are mainly used to represent data, such as numbers, text, and other values.

+This is basically the "stuff" that you, as a Ruby programmers will work with, when we work with actual data, that is interesting to you, or your users in one way or the other.

-We will have a quick look at each the following ones:
+We will discusss the following data types:

 * Numbers
 * Strings (texts)